The weird story of karma and revenge behind my Amazon trade-In & book buyback arbitrage tool.

 (I’ll get to this in a second.)

-#4: How we’ll make it for trade-in and cash.
+#4: How we made the Amazon trade-in arbitrage tool work for trade-in and cash.

 This was the monster project, and the one that I was most passionate about.
 After weeks of scribbling in my notepad and coma-levels of caffeine, here was my “make cash with trade in” system in three parts:

-2. Expanded book buy back data.
-I made sure people had the option of going straight for the cash by displaying more book buy back site offers than any other tool – cash offers that are often more than
+- Expanded book buy back data.
+I made sure people had the option of going straight for the cash by displaying more book buy back site offers than any other tool – cash offers that are often more than Amazon’s trade-in value AND more than what a book costs on Amazon.

 Last step: Time the release perfectly

-ZenTrade has been 95% completed for awhile.
-The decision to wait and release it this week is very deliberate.
+ZenTrade was 95% completed for awhile.
+The decision to wait and release it when we did was very deliberate.

-The last 2 weeks of December is the best time to get into the trade-in and buy back game.
+The last two weeks of December is the best time to get into the trade-in and buy back game.

 - Textbook prices are historically at their lowest in December.